-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Rochester

-Commercial Crime Insurance Risk Factors in Rochester
+About Commercial Crime Insurance in Rochester, MN

 Commercial crime insurance coverage in Minnesota is designed to respond to financial losses from employee theft, employee dishonesty, forgery and alteration, computer fraud, funds transfer fraud, and money and securities theft.
 For Minnesota businesses, the key point is that this coverage addresses criminal loss, not operational loss, and it is separate from policies that focus on property or liability.
 A Minneapolis retailer, a Saint Paul professional office, or a Duluth healthcare group may all need different insuring agreements depending on who handles deposits, who authorizes transfers, and whether paper checks still move through the business.

-Minnesota does not add a state-mandated crime form requirement in the data provided here, but coverage requirements can vary by industry and business size, and the Minnesota Department of Commerce regulates the market.
+Minnesota does not add a state-mandated crime form requirement here, but coverage requirements can vary by industry and business size, and the Minnesota Department of Commerce regulates the market.
 That means the policy wording, limits, deductible, and endorsements matter more than a generic national summary.
 Some policies can also include social engineering fraud and client property held in your care, but those items vary by carrier and form.
 If your business in Rochester or Bloomington uses email-based payment requests, remote banking, or multiple approvers, confirm whether computer fraud coverage and funds transfer fraud coverage are written broadly enough for your workflow.

 A practical Minnesota review should also separate employee theft coverage from forgery and alteration coverage, because those losses are not interchangeable.
 If your business keeps cash, checks, or securities on-site in places like St. Cloud or Mankato, money and securities coverage can be important.
 Review exclusions, sublimits, and any employee dishonesty insurance wording before binding.